tomchang25/whisper-auto-transcribe/README.md

 - Provides support for Background Music Mute, works fine even during heavy metal live performances
 - Supports long files, 3-hour files have been tested
 - Resolves the issue of subtitle repetition
+- Support for batch processing.

 ### Future feature:

 - Subtitle editing
-- Easy batch processing function
 - Improved translation

 The tool is based on [OpenAI-whisper](https://github.com/openai/whisper), the latest project developed by OpenAI.